 Should I trade weekly options or monthlys? +

-Weeklies (0-7 days) are cheaper but decay extremely fast (gamma + theta both elevated).
-Monthlys (30-45 days out) give the thesis time to play out.
+Weeklies (0–7 days) are cheaper but decay brutally fast.
+Monthlys (30–45 days out) give the thesis time to play out.
 As a rule of thumb, beginners do better in monthlies because they don't have to be right on the exact day.

 How do I avoid pattern-day-trader (PDT) rules? +

-If your account is under $25k US and you make 4 or more day-trades (buy and sell same day) in 5 business days, you'll be flagged PDT and locked out for 90 days.
-Workarounds: keep the account above $25k, hold positions overnight, or trade in a cash account where T+2 settlement governs.
+If your US account is under $25k and you make 4 or more day-trades (buy and sell the same day) within 5 business days, you'll be flagged PDT and restricted for 90 days.
+Workarounds: keep the account above $25k, hold positions overnight, or trade in a cash account where settlement rules govern instead.

 Didn't find your answer?